 Around about 5 minutes later a powerboat pulled up, I lifted my head and saw Bernhard on the boat.
 Sh*t.
 This meant our race was definitely over.
-I told them I was going to finish the swim.
-Between the wind, waves and different accents I don't think words were useful or apprehended but my actions were.
-Head down heading for the island.
+I told them I was happy to finish the swim.

 Sighting was tough.
 I was heading for some sort of shipping beacon on a very small rocky island were a few teams had scrambled onto, looking like lost penguins fully exposed to the wind.
 I scrambled up onto the rocks to try and work out where the finish to this wild swim actually was.
 Hard to tell.
 I briefly chatted to a British female team and told them of my lost partner before heading off towards what I hoped would be the exit point.

 I finished the swim and was now in the unusual position of being disqualified.
 So I stripped down my wetsuit and sat in the sun, and cheered on the swimmers that came in behind me.
 I knew what they had just been through.
 That swim was "memorable".

 There were quite a few teams milling around this area, giving up due to early stages of hypothermia, illness and general broken-ness.

 An hour or so later we were taken back to Hvar by boat, what a sorry looking crew we were.